How to apply for the Prospective Marriage (subclass 300) visa, and the benefits of the visa.

 An applicant will need to provide a Notice of Intent to Marry (NOIM) with their application, in addition to their genuine relationship evidence to be considered for the visa grant.

 In some cases, applicants who are outside of Australia, apply for a Prospective Marriage (subclass 300) visa then apply for a Visitor (subclass 600) visa to visit Australia during the processing time.
 It is important to note however, the applicant must be outside Australia for the visa to be granted.

 Once the visa has been granted, the applicant will have 9 months to enter Australia and get married with their partner.
 The marriage does not need to take place in Australia and can occur anywhere as long as it is a valid legal marriage in that country.

 The applicant will then be required to make an application for the Partner (subclasses 820 & 801) visa prior to the visa expiry at a reduced visa application charge.

-You or your partner will still be required to wait out the two year period between the date of application for the Subclass 820 Partner visa and lodgement of the Subclass 801 visa application.
+The applicant will still however be required to wait out the two year period from the date the Partner (subclass 820) is lodged, until the Partner (subclass 801) is granted.